Starts the listener for receiving dependency change notifications.

 The SqlDependency listener will restart when an error occurs in the SQL Server connection.

 Multiple calls to the method can be made, subject to the following restrictions:

 Multiple calls with identical parameters (the same connection string and Windows credentials in the calling thread) are valid.

 Multiple calls with different connection strings are valid as long as:

 Each connection string specifies a different database, or

 Each connection string specifies a different user, or

 The calls come from different application domains.

-You can make the SqlDependency work correctly for applications that use multiple threads to represent different user credentials without giving the dbo role to the group, because different user can subscribe and listen (using System.Web.Caching.SqlCacheDependency or SqlCommand) to a notification queue created by an administrator.
-When the relevant application domain starts, call Start with the (Windows) credentials of a user that has permission to initialize a service/queue (the CREATE QUEUE and CREATE SERVICE permissions for the database).
-Ensure that Start is only called once per AppDomain, otherwise an ambiguity exception is raised.
-The user thread must have permission to subscribe to the notification (the SUBSCRIBE QUERY NOTIFICATIONS permission for the database).
+You can make the SqlDependency work correctly for applications that use multiple threads to represent different user credentials without giving the group the role of dbo.
+A user with database administrator privileges must call .
+A different user can subscribe and listen (using or SqlCommand) to the notification queue created by administrator, as follows: Call only once for the specified server/database pair (otherwise, an ambiguity exception will be raised).
+When the relevant application domain starts, make sure Start is called for that AppDomain and it is called with (Windows) credentials of user that has rights to initialize service/queue.
+Then, the user thread must have permission to subscribe for the notification.
 SqlDependency will associate the subscription request of a non-administrator user to the service/queue created by the administrator.